 Application Of The Transfer

-After I built the base of my sign, (of course, I could have just painted this American flag pallet sign) I found this transfer.
-I have used them on painted furniture many times and they work great so I was ready to find out how well it would stick to a rough pallet wood surface.
+After I built the base of my sign (of course, I could have just painted this American flag pallet sign), I found this transfer.
+I have used them on painted furniture many times, and they work great, so I was ready to find out how well it would stick to a rough pallet wood surface.
 The application is simple… peel off the backing and rub it on.
-This transfer comes in two pieces so be sure to measure where you want it before applying the sticky side to the wood.
-You cannot reposition once it attaches to the wood.
+This transfer comes in two pieces, so be sure to measure where you want it before applying the sticky side to the wood.
+You cannot reposition it once it attaches to the wood.

 How To Waterproof The Transfer

 After transferring the design to wood, you will need to seal it with a waterproof topcoat.
 This American flag pallet sign will be displayed on my front porch and exposed to extreme temperatures.
 Here in Texas, the humidity is always a concern, so I used Gator Hide… a water-proof topcoat, to seal it.
 Use two coats for maximum protection on wood and painted surfaces for best results.

-When you don’t have stencils, you hand paint and this project was one of those I need to “create something now” projects.
-In other words… therapy from life.
-I used a pencil to draw a rough outline of the stars and just filled it in with paint.
+When you don’t have stencils, you hand paint, and this project was one of those I need to “create something” projects.
+In other words… paint therapy.
+I used a pencil to draw a rough outline of the stars and filled it in with paint.
 Don’t worry too much about being perfect.
-If the sign is going on your front porch and I seriously doubt anyone has eyes that good from the road.
+If the sign is going on your front porch, I seriously doubt anyone has eyes that good from the road.
 Besides… it’s rustic and oh so charming.
 If you need to, practice on a scrap piece of wood first.

-I added jute to the wooden tags and hung them from the backside of the American flag pallet sign.
+I added jute to the wooden tags and hung them from the American flag pallet sign’s backside.
 It was exactly how I pictured it in my mind.
-That’s rare but it’s nice when it does. 🙂
+That’s rare, but it’s nice when it happens. 🙂